Glennon Engleman

 Glennon Edward Engleman (February 6, 1927 – March 3, 1999) was an American dentist, contract killer, and serial killer.
-Engleman, a United States Army veteran and a St. Louis dentist, planned and carried out at least five murders for monetary gain over the course of 30 years.
-He was already serving two life sentences in a Missouri state prison when he pleaded guilty to the murder of a man and his wealthy parents in a separate contract killing that occurred in Illinois.
-Engleman was a sociopath, once stating that his talent was to kill without remorse, and he enjoyed planning and carrying out killings and disposing of the remains in order that it would net him financial rewards.
+A United States Army veteran, he planned and carried out at least five murders for monetary gain over 30 years.
+He was already serving two life sentences in a Missouri state prison when he pleaded guilty to the murder of a man and his wealthy parents in a separate contract killing in Illinois.
+Engleman was a sociopath, who once stated that his talent was killing without remorse, and that he enjoyed planning and carrying out killings and disposing of the remains for financial rewards.

-His first known killing occurred in collaboration with his ex-wife.
-His ex-wife Ruth married another man, raised his life insurance and then Engleman killed him, both sharing the benefits.
-Later he would repeat these tactics for other murders.
+His first known killing occurred in collaboration with his ex-wife, Ruth.
+She remarried and took out a lucrative life insurance policy on her new husband, after which point Engleman killed him and the two split the settlement.
+Engleman would use this as his template for his later murders.

-Engleman would use his financial worth, sex and charm to manipulate women he was close to, ex-wives, lovers and his dental assistant, in helping him formulate and execute elaborate murder schemes.
+Engleman used his wealth, sexual magnetism, and charisma to manipulate women around him – ex-wives, lovers, and his dental assistant – into helping him formulate and carry out elaborate murder schemes.
 This led to one of his lovers, Barbara Boyle, being convicted as an accomplice and serving just under half of a 50-year sentence.
 Another accomplice, Robert Handy, was also convicted and served time in prison.
 Methods used to kill his victims included shooting, bludgeoning with a sledgehammer and explosives.
 The exact number of his victims is unknown.

 He is the subject of Susan Crane Bakos' 1988 book Appointment for Murder.
-The cases against him were re-enacted in a rare, two-part episode of the crime documentary series "The FBI Files".
+The cases against him were re-enacted in a two-part episode of the crime documentary series "The FBI Files".

 Early life

 Engleman was born the youngest of four children.
 He was raised in the middle class and lived in a nice home that his parents owned.
 Academically he was an above average student in school, but he didn't excel in any specific subject.

-He graduated in dentistry at Washington University in St. Louis, in 1954.
+He graduated in dentistry at Washington University School of Dental Medicine, in 1954.
 He had been admitted under the GI Bill, having previously served in the US Army Air Corps.